twanna@twannacarter.com | (410) 914-7749

 Still, there are ways to make money doing things you love, if that’s what you want.
 For example, you could start a consultative business and be paid by for your skills and knowledge.
 Or you could craft something handmade out of passion and sell it online.
 There are so many options today!

-Think back to when you were a kid playing with Barbie dolls or Legos—you didn’t do it because someone told you to or because they were paying you; instead, it was fun.
+Think back to when you were a kid playing with Barbie dolls or Legosyou didn’t do it because someone told you to or because they were paying you; instead, it was fun.
 Your passion led the way and guided your decision-making process.

 If we look at your life now, what would be different about it if your passions led the way?
 Would your career look different?
 How would this change impact other areas of life?

-If you’re stuck in a mindset that keeps you from reaching your goals, it could be that you’re afraid of success.
+If you’re stuck in a mindset that keeps you from reaching your goals, it could be that youre afraid of success.
 It may sound counterintuitive, but many people are afraid to advance and make progress toward their goals.
 Why?
-Because success means change—and change is uncomfortable for most people.
+Because success means change and change is uncomfortable for most people.

 Here are some of the fears underlying an unwillingness to move toward success:

-• Fear of the unknown.
+Fear of the unknown.
 For example, if you graduate with a BS in engineering and land a job at a top corporation, how well will you adapt to that new environment?
 Will you fit in socially?
-These questions keep us from taking risks because we’re afraid of what we don’t know—even though our fears may never come true.
+These questions keep us from taking risks because we’re afraid of what we don’t knoweven though our fears may never come true.

-You may be afraid of failure, because then you’ve lost something or let someone down or have nothing to show for all your hard work.
+You may be afraid of failure, because then you’ve lost something.

+Or you feel that you have let someone down.
+Or feel like you have nothing to show for all your hard work.
 This is a common mindset that actually works against us.
-Failure is usually a part of success in whatever we’re working on—it doesn’t mean it’s the end of the road.
+Failure is usually a part of success in whatever we’re working onit doesn’t mean it’s the end of the road.
 Instead, it can teach us how to deal with stress and improve our coping skills.
 It can help us learn more about ourselves and what our values are.
 It allows room for growth in new areas of life that might have been previously unexplored or off-limits due to fear.

 What happens if you do fail?
 What’s the worst-case scenario?
 Is it really so bad as to never even try?
 Is there anything you could do to prepare in case things don’t go according to plan?